Welcome to the Swedish part of the ESCP website! This page provides information on colorectal surgical practice and research in Sweden.

 CRUISE (Colectomy reconstruction for ulcerative colitis in Sweden and England)

 This multicentre prospective study compares ileorectal anastomosis and ileal pouch-anal anastomosis after colectomy in patients with ulcerative colitis.
-The study focuses on patient satisfaction, quality of life, function outcomes and complications.
+The study focuses on patient satisfaction, quality of life, functional outcomes and complications.
 It is conducted in collaboration with St Mark's, London.

 EFFIPEC (Efficacy of hyperthermic intra peritoneal chemotherapy)

-This multicentre randomised controlled trial compares standard HIPEC-treatment after cytoreductive surgery to an intensified HIPEC treatment regimen.
+This multicentre randomised controlled trial compares standard HIPEC treatment after cytoreductive surgery to an intensified HIPEC treatment regimen.

 SELSA (Selective defunctioning stoma approach in low anterior resection for rectal cancer)